top of page

 • work with doubt instead of being derailed by it

-• recover after mistakes without spiraling
+• recover after mistakes without the whole performance unraveling

 • build consistency when the stakes are high